When Kyuss Called it a Career With ‘And the Circus Leaves Town’

 But the sparks flew whenever Kyuss managed to compress the extreme soft/hard dynamics at their disposal into novel forms.
 This was apparent on album standouts like the syrupy “Phototropic,” the ying-yang colossus “El Rodeo,” the galloping “Tangy Zizzle” and the sheer tectonic rumble imparted by aptly named closer “Spaceship Landing.”

-At the end of the day, …And the Circus Leaves Town may not have been perfect, but it was only disappointing insofar as it wasn’t quite the masterpiece that its two immediate predecessors had been.
+Released on July 11, 1995, …And the Circus Leaves Town may not have been perfect, but it was only disappointing insofar as it wasn’t quite the masterpiece that its two immediate predecessors had been.
 Once its sales fell well short of expectation yet again, the four men of Kyuss suffered a mid-tour bust-up from which they sadly could not recover.